 Trailing begonias are some of the most exuberant of all container plants, and in our opinion nothing compares with the tuberous-rooted Illumination series.
 We offer five colours, all of which produce long trails and masses of fully double, large blooms from July right through to October.
 They have excellent weather tolerance and make a fantastic show in summer baskets.
 If you grow only one colour, why not make it Apricot Shades, which also includes warm yellows and rich golds?
 We deliver the young plants to you from mid April onwards, so you can grow them on before planting up your containers for summer.

-Staying with basket plants, can it really be 20 years since our friend, East Anglian breeder David Kerley, launched Petunia Priscilla - the first in a series now known as Tumbelinas?
+Staying with basket plants, can it really be over 20 years since our friend, East Anglian breeder David Kerley, launched Petunia Priscilla - the first in a series now known as Tumbelinas?
 Named for his wife, who actually developed this worldwide success, it remains the benchmark by which all double-flowered trailing petunias are judged.
 The couples' latest introduction is the pink picotee Anna, which also looks set for a bright future.
 We offer both, plus a blend called Scented Falls, which includes Priscilla, Melissa and Joanna.

 Half-hardy annuals are the mainstays of many gardeners' summer displays, whether used in beds and borders or in patio pots.
 Seed of many can be sown in warmth during March to produce sturdy young plants ready for setting out from May onwards, when the last of the spring frosts have gone.
 While a heated greenhouse is a luxury most of us do not have, a warm windowsill is usually just the job for raising a wide range of bedding and container plants.
 Once they have germinated, grown on and been transplanted to larger trays, the weather should be warming up and most can be grown on in an unheated greenhouse, although they will need fleece or newspaper protection when frosts threaten during April.